 A map key or legend identifies symbols on the map and indicates what features they represent.
 It’s usually located in a separate box at one corner of the map and contains colours, symbols, signs or other notation to help the reader interpret the map.

-On topographic maps, the key allows users to distinguish between man-made features, natural relief features, vegetation and private vs. public areas.
+On topographic maps, the key allows users to distinguish between constructed features, natural relief features, vegetation and private vs. public areas.

 Map credits inform the reader on the geographical data and projections used to create the map.